 Top 12 Things To See and Do in Ao Nang

-Ao Nang is a convenient place to stay for a sightseeing since you can easily reach all main attractions of Krabi province from there.
-Ao Nang has an abundant accommodation and well-known tourism infrastructure facilities with lots of cozy restaurants to visit in comparison with other places in this region.
-Here are the Top 12 Things To See and Do in Ao Nang.
+Ao Nang is a great place to stay for a sightseeing since you can easily reach all main attractions of Krabi province from there.
+Ao Nang has abundant accommodation and well-known tourism infrastructure facilities with lots of cozy restaurants to visit in comparison with other places in this region.
+Here are the top 12 things to see and do in Ao Nang.

 The main reasons why tourist come to Ao Nang are the islands and the beaches.
 The most popular islands are Koh Poda, Ko Hong, and Chicken Island, while the closest beaches with attractions are on the Railay peninsula.
 You can expect a pleasant longtail boat ride while reaching it.
 Another option is to ride to the islands of Phi Phi or to Ko Lanta.
 These are major sites in Krabi, but they are located far away from Ao Nang.
 These are the major sites in Krabi, but reaching them may take a longer time.

 During my trip to Ao Nang, I had enough time for exploring other parts of Krabi mainland as well.
 While I stayed near Phra Nang Beach I also planned to visit some sites of Krabi Town, Emerald Pool, Blue Lagoon, Saline Hot Spring Khlong Thom, Khao Pra Bang Khram Wildlife Sanctuary and Tiger Cave Temple.

 The farthest attractions I listed here are about an hour’s drive from Ao Nang.
 Apart from it, you can enjoy a zip-line ride, rent a kayak, scuba dive or go snorkeling.
 Krabi offers a lot of activities for every taste and budget.